During your Tenancy

 You can expect the following from us, should your rent fall into arrears and you have not notified your Property Manager;

-- 7-14 days in arrears RTA Form 11 Notice to Remedy Breach
+7-14 days in arrears Notice to Remedy Breach (Form 11)

-- 15 days in arrears Termination Notice for nonpayment of rent
+15 days in arrears Notice to Leave(Form 12)

 We would like to avoid the above process at all costs and therefore encourage tenants who are having difficulty paying rent to have regular discussions with their Property Manager.